Eating Out in Bangkok – Bangkok’s Best Restaurants

 The Aussie master of Thai cuisine branches out in Bangkok

-Terence: David Thompson was the first chef to make me think about Thai food as more than just take-away curries, fish cakes and satay – over 15 years ago when we ate at his restaurant Darley Street Thai restaurant in Sydney.
+Terence: David Thompson was the first chef to make me think about Thai food as more than just take-away curries, fish cakes and satay – back in the ’90s when we ate at his restaurant Darley Street Thai restaurant in Sydney.
 Here at Nahm he’s digging into old Thai cookbooks and cooking up authentic, often long-forgotten Thai dishes, and really pushing boundaries – just try the fermented fish with prawns and pork or the smoky Chiang Mai chilli relish with pork scratchings and quail eggs.
 Wow.
-My only gripe is the room – I’ve just never warmed to this hotel and its restaurant and bar spaces.
+My only gripe is the room – I’ve just never entirely warmed to this hotel and its restaurant and bar spaces.
 Other than that, it’s a must-do for foodies.
 Kudos for attempting wine matching too.

-Lara: I used to agree about the hotel, although I have to say that I’m warming up to it now, and while I think the restaurant’s décor is clever – I love the pillars, which remind me of the Ayutthaya architecture – the surfaces, especially those polished marble floors, are perhaps a bit too cold for David’s food, but maybe that cool look is needed to contrast the heat of the cuisine.
-Regardless, Nahm is easily Bangkok’s best restaurant – and it’s really all about the food, which I like to think of as David’s take on Thai heritage cuisine.
+Lara: I used to agree about the hotel, although I have to say that I’m a fan now, and I think the restaurant’s décor is fitting and clever – I love the pillars, which remind me of Ayutthaya.
+The hard surfaces, especially those polished marble floors, are perhaps a bit too cold for David’s food, but maybe that cool look is needed to contrast the heat of the cuisine.
+Regardless, Nahm is easily Bangkok’s best restaurant – and it’s really all about the food, which is David’s take on Thai heritage cuisine.
 It is deeply fascinating, delicious, fresh, complex, and full of flavour.
 My favourite dish is the Thai fermented fish, which David warned us was like a smelly French cheese, and it was!
 A yummy smelly French cheese.